pi-apps/pi-platform-docs/SDK_reference.md

 Every time when the user is authenticated, and when they try to start a new payment flow, the SDK checks that there is no incomplete payment for this user.
-An incomplete payment, in this context, is a payment which has been submitted to the Pi blockchain, but where `status.developer_completed` is still `false` (i.e. the developer has not called the `/complete` endpoint on this payment).
+An incomplete payment, in this context, is a payment which has been submitted to the Pi Blockchain, but where `status.developer_completed` is still `false` (i.e. the developer has not called the `/complete` endpoint on this payment).

 If an incomplete payment is found, this callback will be invoked with the payment's `PaymentDTO`.